Installation and SetupInstallation - Each User. Installation - Multi-user. Language Translations. Personalize Your Templates.

 Learn why there is no such thing as a failed experiment

-In fact, if you only use 1 problem solving tool, this would be a good choice.
+If you only use 1 problem solving tool,

 Define the Problem